Holographic two-point functions of heavy operators revisited: Giant graviton and dual giant graviton two-point functions

-and the full worldvolume can be found by translating $\{X,Y,Z\}\to \{e^{-it}X,e^{-it}Y,e^{-it}Z \}$.
-It can be shown that for a general holomorphic surface $F(X,Y,Z)$ the brane embedding preserves $\frac{1}{8}$ of the supersymmetries, but for holomorphic surfaces with fewer scalars $F(Y,Z)$ and $F(Z)$ the preserved supersymmetries enhance to $\frac{1}{4}$ and $\frac{1}{2}$ respectively \cite{Mikhailov:2000ya}.
-Furthermore, for any holomorphic surface the DBI and WZ terms in the action cancel each other, and the boundary term in this case can be derived straightforwardly in complete analogy with the $\frac{1}{2}$-BPS case described above.
+It can be shown that for a general holomorphic surface $F(Z_1,Z_2,Z_3)$ the brane embedding preserves $\frac{1}{8}$ of the supersymmetries, but for holomorphic surfaces with fewer scalars $F(Z_1,Z_2)$ and $F(Z_1)$ the preserved supersymmetries enhance to $\frac{1}{4}$ and $\frac{1}{2}$ respectively \cite{Mikhailov:2000ya}.

+The boundary term in this case can be derived straightforwardly in complete analogy with the $\frac{1}{2}$-BPS case described above.
+Below we repeat some arguments from \cite{Mikhailov:2000ya,Hackett-Jones:2004hay} to demonstrate how the boundary terms arise in this case and how their on-shell value reproduces the coordinate dependence of the two-point function.